-Guards would normally be stationed at the main gate, the one to the North of the walls, as well as making rounds on the ramparts.
+Guards would normally be stationed at the main gate, the one to the north of the walls, as well as making rounds on the ramparts.
 For the sake of the game, we will say that there are always guards at the main gate (switched out every 4 hours) and the guards on the ramparts make rounds every 30 minutes (guards are expensive).

 Make contested notice checks for the guards.
 Every guard has the “I Protect this Place with My Life” aspect that can be invoked as needed.
 As the elements of the scene evolve, feel free to add additional aspects, as needed.